chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 Code tutorials covering (each lab is 3 hours; 2 labs per week):

 1. Fundamentals

-Focus on fundamentals of NLP
    - Word Vectors - Word2Vec
    - Word Vectors - GloVe
    - Dependency Parsing

 2. NLP

-Focus on SpaCy, one of the most commonly used tool in NLP
    - SpaCy
    - SpaCy++

 3. DL

-Focus on LSTM, CNN, Transformers
    - Classification
    - Generation
    - Case studies